mels0n/tabletop_scheduler/README.md

 ## One Click Start (Cloud)

 Don't want to manage a server?
-We host a free version for the community supported by unobtrusive ads.
+We host a free version for the community.

 [**Launch TabletopTime Cloud**](https://www.tabletoptime.us/)